b3nkang/MiniTLS/README.md

 This drains as many consecutive early arrivals as possible in one shot.
 After the heap is empty, we check whether a previously stored early FIN can now be processed (i.e., all data before the FIN has arrived).

 Our min-heap satisfies Go's `container/heap` interface on `EarlyArrivals`.
 The `Less` function orders by `startSeq` so that `Peek()` always returns the segment with the smallest (next-expected) sequence number.

+## Late Days

+0 late days used (final bug fix PR was up prior to deadline and not significant)